kwaldenphd/python-structured-data/README.md

 ## Additional CSV Lab Notebook Questions

-Q8: Navigate to an open data portal and download a `.csv` or `.xlsx` file.
+Q8: Navigate to an open data portal and download a `.csv` file.

 A few places to start:
 - [Data.gov](https://www.data.gov/)